denizd1/numethods/README.md

 # numethods

-A small, from-scratch, object-oriented Python package implementing classic numerical methods.
+A lightweight, from-scratch, object-oriented Python package implementing classic numerical methods.
 **No NumPy / SciPy solvers used**, algorithms are implemented transparently for learning and research.

 ## Features